 - Forceps and vacuum extractor injuries

 Getting Legal Help after a Traumatic Birth Injury

-If you believe that you have recently given birth to a newborn who has sustained critical injuries in the labor and delivery room that should have been prevented, you may be entitled to file a medical malpractice claim with the help of an experienced Baltimore birth injury attorney.
+If you believe that you have recently given birth to a newborn who has sustained critical injuries in the labor and delivery room that should have been prevented, you may be entitled to file a medical malpractice claim with the help of our experienced Baltimore birth injury attorneys.
 The cost, pain, and suffering associated with coping with a birth injury can be tremendous during a time that should otherwise be celebratory.

 As a new parent, it can be devastating to learn that your child has suffered critical birth injuries that may affect his or her ability to have a long and healthy life.
-This is why it is imperative to consult with a knowledgeable birth injury attorney immediately.
+This is why it is imperative to consult with our knowledgeable birth injury attorneys immediately.
 If you suspect that medical malpractice happened during the labor and delivery process, you need the insight of someone who has helped clients like you before.